 - Paper products (paper towels, napkins, paper plates)

 - Pizza boxes (remove non-food items)

-- Houseplants, cut flowers
+- Houseplants, cut flowers (please no dirt)

 - Chopsticks and popsicle sticks